Treating / Managing IBD

 - How to Use Baby Food or A Plain Diet

-- Probiotics for Cats - A Cornerstone of IBD Treatment - Why and Which Ones
+- Prebiotics & Probiotics for Cats - A Cornerstone of Health & Healing in Feline IBD

-- ***Consider a Fecal Microbiota Transplant - the ONLY species-specific, colonizing option to restore a healthy microbiome in your cat.
-AnimalBiome has a pilot program using probiotic pills created from the stool of carefully screened cats with a healthy microbiota.
-Please see Healing Your Pet with a Fecal Microbiota Transplant and contact AnimalBiome for more information about participating in the program.
+- ***Consider a Fecal Microbiota Transplant pill - the only species specific, colonizing option to restore a healthy microbiome in your cat.
+AnimalBiome's Gut Restoration pills are created from the stool of carefully screened cats with a healthy microbiota.
+Please see Healing Your Pet with a Fecal Microbiota Transplant

 - Why You SHOULD Feed Your Immune Compromised Cat Raw Food